 The Salvation Army Tauranga

-Thanks to distributions from the D & L Caird, J Chappell-Mathias, J & P Laing, E Trowbridge and H Schleinkofer funds, tagged funding in 2018 to The Salvation Army--Tauranga has totaled more than $39,000.
+In 2019 The Salvation Army received $41,593 from the D & L Caird, J Chappell-Matthias, J & P Laing, E Trowbridge and H & R Schleinkofer funds.

 To date Acorn donors have contributed an impressive $250,000 to The Salvation Army in Tauranga.